-In the case of a consultant hired for a specific period of time for the project, the contract should give all the relevant information concerning their participation in the project.
-NB: the hiring of consultants is usually a type of service contract and therefore, in order to recruit them, the rules described in Annex IV apply (see Art.14.4 a) for further guidance).
+In the case of a consultant hired for a specific period of time for the Action, the contract should give all the relevant information concerning their participation in the Action.
+NB: the hiring of consultants is usually a type of service contract and therefore, in order to recruit them, the rules described in Annex IV apply (see Article 14.2 a) for further guidance).